nothingspecialforu/EvtPsstBlog/README.md

 We can see we have only Query rights as administrator for the token, so we have to first find a token that is running as system in order to steal the token of the EventLog process.

 In order to steal a system token we first have to find a process that is running as system.
 Furthermore the DACL of this process needs to allow an local administrator to access the process with *PROCESS_QUERY_LIMITED_INFORMATION* that we do not have to enable the *SeDebugPrivilege*.
-The next step is that the process token needs to have a DACL that allows local Administrators to open the process token with *TOKEN_QUERY | TOKEN_ASSIGN_PRIMARY | TOKEN_DUPLICATE* access rights.
+The next step is that the process token needs to have a DACL that allows local Administrators to open the process token with *TOKEN_QUERY AND TOKEN_ASSIGN_PRIMARY AND TOKEN_DUPLICATE* access rights.

 So lets search a process that meets this requirements.